Komatsu Dump Truck Brakes

-A major mining company in Australia was having severe wear on their truck brakes causing down time and expensive repairs.
-So they tested cryogenically treated brake rotors vs. untreated rotors and achieved dramatic results.
-They were experiencing an issue with the excessive wear and cracking on the service brake rotors and brake pads on the 730E Komatsu trucks in their fleet and were trying to find a cost-effective solution.
+A major mining company was having severe wear on their truck brakes causing down time and expensive repairs.
+They tested cryogenically treated brake rotors vs. untreated rotors and achieved dramatic results.
+The issue was with the excessive wear and cracking on the service brake rotors and brake pads on the 730E Komatsu trucks in their fleet and were trying to find a cost-effective solution.

-The truck brakes on their 2000 horsepower trucks have a gross weight of 715,000 pounds to stop from speeds up to 35 mph.
+The truck brakes on the 2000 horsepower Komatsu 730e trucks have a gross weight of 715,000 pounds to stop from speeds up to 35 mph.
 Each side on the front has a 46-inch diameter rotor operated by three calipers.
 Each side on the rear has two 25 inch rotors driven at armature speed.
 The rear rotor has one caliper.

-In an attempt to explore a fix to the problem, Our Cryogenically treated Komatsu truck brake rotors (provided by the mining company) were installed to the left-hand side of one of the trucks in service.
-They used standard untreated Komatsu rotors on the right hand side to act as a control.
+In an attempt to explore a fix to the problem, Our Cryogenically treated Komatsu truck brake rotors (provided by the mining company) were installed to the left-hand side of one of the trucks.
+Untreated Komatsu rotors were used on the right hand side to act as a control.

-After one month the truck brakes were inspected and it was found that the treated rotor had no cracks and the untreated one had severe cracking to the braking surface.
+After one month the truck brakes were inspected.
+The treated rotor had no cracks and the untreated one had severe cracking to the surface.
 The pads on the treated rotor had worn 1.5 mm versus 7 mm on the pads on the untreated rotor.
-So at this point maintenance had replaced the right hand rotors at this point.
+So at this point maintenance had replaced the right hand rotors .

 The next inspection recorded was at 5 months.
 The right-hand side had already had its second rotor fitted.
 This second rotor was now cracked far more severely than the original.
 The treated rotor was still on.
 Some cracking had developed but these cracks were quite minor in size when compared to the untreated side.

 Treated Rotor After 5 Months of Use!